nvictus/pqdict/README.md

 - O(log n) updating of an arbitrary item's priority key

 ## Why would I want that?
-Indexed priority queues can be very useful as schedulers for applications like simulation, or in efficient implementations of Dijkstra's shortest-path algorithm.
-Basically, when not only is efficiently extracting the minimum or maximum important, but also the ability to efficiently modify the priority of an arbitrary element in the queue.
+Indexed priority queues can be very useful as schedulers for applications like simulations, or in efficient implementations of Dijkstra's shortest-path algorithm.
+Basically, whenever it is not only important to be able to find the minimum or maximum element efficiently, but we also need to be able to efficiently modify the priorities of arbitrary elements in the queue.

 ## Examples
-By default, `PQDict` uses a min-heap, meaning **smaller** priority keys have "higher" priority.
+By default, `PQDict` uses a min-heap, meaning **smaller** priority keys have **higher** priority.
 Use `PQDict.maxpq()` to create a max-heap priority queue.

 ```python
 from pqdict import PQDict